 This visitation policy is designed with the safety and well-being of our community members and property in mind.
 Visitation hours in student rooms and apartments and on student floors are Sunday-Thursday 10:00 AM to Midnight, Friday-Saturday, 10:00 AM- 2:00 AM.
-Residents are permitted to host guests so long as the rights and privacy of the other residents are taken into
+Residents are permitted to host guests so long as the rights and privacy of the other residents are taken into consideration.
+A "guest" is defined as any person who is not an assigned resident of the room or apartment.

-- The right of a resident to occupy her or his room/apartment without the presence of a guest takes precedence over the privilege of a resident to host guests. - A resident who hosts a guest is responsible for the guest's conduct at all times, as well as any damages caused by that guest. - The host must be with the guest at all times.
-Guests are not permitted to be unescorted, and may not be left unattended in the host's university housing.
-Violation of this policy may result in, but is not limited to, loss of visitation privileges, relocation of the violating host(s), or cancellation of the housing contract of the violating host(s). - Guests must comply with all university policies.
-Guests who violate a policy may be asked to leave the community and/or university property, and may be subject to further university action.
+1. The right of a resident to occupy her or his room/apartment without the presence of a guest takes precedence over the privilege of a resident to host guests.

+- 2. A resident who hosts a guest is responsible for the guest's conduct at all times, as well as any damage caused by that guest. - 3.
+The host must be with the guest at all times.
+Guests are not permitted to be unescorted and may not be left unattended in the host's university housing.
+Violation of this policy may result in, but is not limited to, loss of visitation privileges, relocation of the violating host(s), or cancellation of the housing contract of the violating host(s). - 4.
+Guests must comply with all university policies.
+Guests who violate a policy may be asked to leave the community and/or university property and may be subject to further university action.